Shopify/shopify-app-js/packages/shopify-app-session-storage-mysql/README.md

 # Session Storage Adapter for MySQL DB

-This package implements the `SessionStorage` interface that works with an instance of [MySQL](https://www.mysql.com).
+This package implements the `SessionStorage` interface that works with an instance of [MySQL](https://www.mysql.com), using the `mysql.Pool` as the underlying connection resource.

 ```js
 import {shopifyApp} from '@shopify/shopify-app-express';